-Restoring or recasting missing ormolu mounts, brass and steel handles, and repairing or replacing locks and keys, drawing on Plowden & Smith’s extensive stock of period fittings, wherever possible to ensure an historical accurate replacement.
-Replicating aged mirror glass using techniques that imitate the natural aging process and restoring or replacing broken and missing marble table tops.
-We are one of the few companies with the skills required for tin plating or tinning.
+For example restoring or replacing broken and missing marble table tops, restoring or recasting missing ormolu mounts and brass and steel handles, as well as repairing or replacing locks and keys, drawing on Plowden & Smith’s extensive stock of period fittings to ensure, wherever possible, an historical accurate replacement.
+We also replicate aged antique mirror glass using techniques that imitate the natural aging process.

 Condition Reporting and Consultancy Services

-In addition to interventive treatments, we offer a wide range of bespoke consultancy services, including condition reporting, remote environmental monitoring and environmental optimisation to protect furniture from the damage caused overtime by dramatic temperature and humidity swings.
-Find out more about our condition reporting services here.
-For all other consultancy type services, please contact us.
+In addition to interventive treatments, we offer a wide range of bespoke consultancy services, including independent condition reporting, remote environmental monitoring and environmental optimisation to protect furniture from the damage caused overtime by dramatic temperature and humidity swings.
+Find out more about our independent condition reporting services here.
+For consultancy services, please contact us.

 “We are thrilled with our furniture and I will be telling everyone what a great job you do!”

 Furniture Restoration Case Studies